pycrest/PyCrest/docs/index.rst

 .. highlight:: none

-Note that currently CREST authorization tokens expire after 1200 seconds.
-You can receive a new connection using the refresh token by calling `refresh()` on the authorized connection:
+Note that currently CREST authorization tokens expire after 1200 seconds and are automatically refreshed upon expiry.
+You can also refresh tokens manually by calling `refresh()` on the authorized connection.
+This refreshes the connection in-place and also returns `self` for backward compatibility.

 .. highlight:: python